 What Information We Collect

-1. Location (with your permission)
+1. Location (only with your express permission)

 2. Time of Data Collection

-3. Device Type and Operating System Version
+3. Device and Network Information

 4. Mobile Wireless Network Performance and Characteristics